emptyewer/kaggle-rsna2018/cli/README.md

 in the `PREDICT_SETTINGS.json` file.

-NOTE: This file has to be run multiple times to generate 4 different submissions for each model that was generated above.
+NOTE: This script has to be run multiple times to generate 4 different submissions for each model that was generated above.

 ### Ensemble